Home » Phonics at Secondary School and for Older Teens and Adults

 How can secondary schools ensure all their students leave able to read?

-The majority of poor readers of secondary age have big gaps in their knowledge of the alphabet code, especially the advanced code, and struggle with reading and spelling multi-syllable words.
-In addition, struggling readers are prone to guessing whilst reading, using a mixture of inefficient strategies.
-These unhelpful strategies result from past teaching approaches and need to be replaced by a phonics-only, left-to-right, all-through-the-word decoding reflex.
-Assess their ability to accurately decode pseudo-words, their alphabet code knowledge and spelling.
-An intensive phonics intervention programme that rapidly and systematically teaches the English alphabet code along with decoding and encoding skills, is likely to be necessary.
+The majority of poor readers of secondary age have big gaps in their knowledge of the alphabet code, especially the advanced/extended code GPCs, and they struggle with reading and spelling multi-syllable words.
+Moreover, most struggling secondary-age readers have developed the habit of guessing whilst reading, using a mixture of inefficient strategies.
+These strategies need to be replaced, as quickly as possible, by a phonics-only, left-to-right, all-through-the-word decoding reflex.
+An intensive, high quality phonics intervention programme that rapidly and systematically teaches the missing elements of the English alphabet code, with additional time spent on reading and spelling multi-syllable words, is likely to be necessary.

 ”If students do not leave school reading well, it is not because of their genes, their social and economic background, or the ‘bell curve’; it is because we, the teaching profession, have failed to deliver.”

-Michaela Community School (http://mcsbrent.co.uk/) is a state secondary free school in Wembley (an area of high deprivation), London.
-In 2017 it received its first Ofsted inspection and was awarded ‘Outstanding’ in every category.
-About a third of their pupils start in Y7 with reading ages below chronological age, some by 4 or 5 years.
-By Y9 not a single child reads below their chronological age.
-This remarkable turnaround is achieved by the combination of a high-quality phonics intervention, lots of reading in class (for example, in each science lesson, pupils encounter over 1,000 words of scientific prose pitched to GCSE, A-Level and beyond), and the least able readers stay for 30 minutes after school every day for Reading Club.
+Michaela Community School (http://mcsbrent.co.uk/) is a state secondary school in Wembley (an area of high deprivation), London.
+In 2017, it received its first Ofsted inspection and was awarded ‘Outstanding’ in every category.
+About a third of their pupils start Y7 with reading ages below chronological age, some by 4 or 5 years.
+By Y9, not a single child reads below their chronological age.
+This remarkable turnaround is achieved by the combination of a synthetic phonics intervention, lots of reading in class (for example, in each science lesson, pupils encounter over 1,000 words of scientific prose pitched to GCSE, A-Level and beyond), and the least able readers stay for 30 minutes after school every day for Reading Club.

-Michaela school’s SENCo describes in detail how the school gets all of its pupils reading at or above chronological age by Y9: https://tabularasaeducation.wordpress.com/2015/01/17/reading/
+Michaela School’s SENCo describes in detail how the school gets all of its pupils reading at or above chronological age by Y9:

 ”Once you have your reading age results, get all the pupils with a reading age below their chronological age to do a decoding test.”